chef/chef-web-docs/content/target_mode.md

 ## Credentials file

-The credentials file defines the connection settings for each node in TOML format.
+The credentials file defines the SSH connection settings for each node in TOML format.

-The credentials file is located in `~/.chef/credentials` on Linux and Mac systems, or `c:\Users\<USERNAME>\.chef\credentials` on Windows.
+Create a credentials file on the computer running Chef Workstation in the following location:

+- on Linux and macOS: `~/.chef/credentials`
+- on Windows: `c:\Users\<USERNAME>\.chef\credentials`

-### Examples
+### Define node connections

-Define the list of nodes in the credentials file using the TOML format.
-The connection settings for each node are defined using a [TOML Inline Table](https://toml.io/en/v1.0.0#inline-table).
+Define connection settings for each node with an [inline table](https://toml.io/en/v1.0.0#inline-table).

-For example, this adds credentials for three nodes using SSH:
+For example, this adds credentials for three nodes:

 ```toml
 ['HOST-1']